What Is a Bipolar Routine?

-I have talked many times about how important a routine is in bipolar disorder.
+I have talked many times about how important a routine is in bipolar disorder (Limitations and Rules that Keep Us Safe).
 There are many reasons for this, but one of the main ones is because bipolar disorder is considered a circadian rhythm disorder by many medical professionals.
 Your circadian rhythm is critical to your functioning as a human as it tells your body when to sleep and when to be awake (among other things) and trying to go against it is like swimming upstream.
 Assuming bipolar disorder is, indeed, a circadian rhythm disorder, we should do everything we can to work to regulate our circadian rhythms in a healthy manner.
-Keeping a strict routine is one major way of doing that.
+Keeping a strict bipolar routine is one major way of doing that.

 What is a Routine?

 A routine, obviously, it just a set of things you do in a given order at a given time repeatedly.
 Each person’s routine is unique.
 There are certain components that I think every bipolar routine should contain, but there are many that vary from person to person.

 I’m not suggesting my routine is the best or that you should copy it, but at the request of a reader, I’m sharing it just to give you an idea of what a bipolar routine might look like.

 - 7:40 AM – Wake up and get out of bed (do not hit the snooze button)

 - 7:45 AM – Morning ablutions, take medication and say good morning to the cats

 - 7:50 AM – Make breakfast (I eat the same, quick-to-produce breakfast every day) and decorate coffee

 - 8:00 AM – Eat breakfast while watching TV